 So what is the difference whether you use "absolute" or "supreme"?
 It is just a matter of preference, that is all, because they mean the same thing.
 This is no way denigrates Jesus, because He too was, is, and always will be God, but He is not the Father.
 Is that clear?

-The important thing here is "...he to whomsoever the Son will reveal him."
+The important thing here is "the one to whom the Son wills to reveal Him."

 In the Old Testament the Father is at best a shadowy figure.
 In the Old Testament there is some indication of a relationship between at least two God beings if only because the word, the term, Elohim is used, and because it is plural.
 In addition, there are a number of places where another God being is fairly strongly implied, like in Daniel 7.
 However, in many of these cases it requires some knowledge of the New Testament revelation to isolate where those places are.
 One of Jesus' responsibilities as a man was to reveal this second being He called "the Father."

-In this verse it says, "...to whomsoever the Son will reveal."
+In this verse it says, "the one to whom the Son wills to reveal."
 In the Greek that word "will" is very strong.
 It indicates that when Jesus said it, He said it with emphasis, that He was strongly resolved to remove any vagueness that there might be in the Old Testament, and He would do it for the benefit of those who were called to know the Father.
-This is important to you and me because John 17:3 says that "eternal life is to know the Father and the Son."
+This is important to you and me because John 17:3 says that "eternal life is to know the Father andthe Son."
 I think you understand very well that those in the religious world out there spend a great deal of time revealing the Son, but they do not spend a great deal of time revealing the Father.
 I think that before this sermon is over you will understand far better why we have to know the Father.

 By Jesus' own testimony the Father is the greater of these two God beings.
 That is so clear.
 In this sense of ranking, it puts Him in a secondary position even though He is God as well.
 Did Jesus lie?
 Was He trying to puff the Father up or something?
 No. He was telling the truth.
 "The Father is greater than I." So this statement out of Christ's own mouth cannot honestly be argued against.